joehahn/cat-chase-grasshopper/README.md

 ### Results:

-Cat-chase-grasshopper is a 2D game comprised of a the virtual cat that is always chasing a virtual grasshopper that hops away as the cat nears.
+Cat-chase-grasshopper is a 2D game composed of a virtual cat that is always chasing a virtual grasshopper that hops away whenever the cat nears.
 The game is turn based, and each turn the cat can execute one of these actions: move slow or fast with a slight 25 degree turn to the left or right, or turn 180 degrees.
 So the cat has five possible
 actions: move slow & turn left, move slow & turn right, move fast turn left, move fast turn right, or turn around.
-Nearly straight motion is thus achieved by alternating left and right turns.
+Nearly straight motion is achieved by alternating left and right turns.

-The reason that the cat's movements are quantized is so that we can use Q-learning to drive the cat towards the grasshopper, Q-learning is a fairly straightforward and not-too-difficult reinforcement-learning algorithm, but one that is restricted to discreet actions...if the cat was instead allowed a continuous choice of movements such as variable speed or direction, then we would have to use much more complex algorithms like actor-critic or DDPG, and that is not being attempted here...
+The reason that the cat's movements are quantized is so that we can use Q-learning to drive the cat towards the grasshopper.
+Q-learning is a fairly straightforward and not-too-difficult reinforcement-learning algorithm, but one that is restricted to discreet actions.
+If the cat was instead allowed a continuous choice of movements such as variable speed or direction, then we would have to use much more complex algorithms like actor-critic or DDPG, and that is not being attempted here.

 The point of this demo is to use